본문 바로가기

 [The Future of K-Semiconductors]②DeepX, Collaborating with Hyundai Motor and Samsung: "From Robot Chips to 2nm Chip Development" Kim Nokwon, CEO of DeepX, is introducing Hyundai Motor Company's urban smart control system during an interview with The Asia Business Daily.
 Photo by Dongju Yoon

-While speed is essential in the AI and semiconductor industries, organizational culture and leadership are just as important as research and development (R&D) for long-term survival.
-Kim defines "good technology leadership" as "an organization where everyone can contribute ideas and the 'best idea' for everyone's success prevails."
+Although speed is key in the AI and semiconductor industries, organizational culture and leadership are just as important as research and development (R&D) for long-term survival.
+CEO Kim defined "good technology leadership" as "an organization where everyone can contribute ideas, and the 'best idea' for everyone's success prevails."

 Perhaps for this reason, there are no executives in DeepX's research lab.
-Even those who were executives or R&D center heads at major companies such as Samsung Electronics are considered regular employees here.
-Instead of titles, employees are addressed with "nim" after their names, and mutual honorifics are the rule.
+Even those who were executives or R&D center heads at major companies such as Samsung Electronics are regular employees here.
+Instead of titles, everyone is addressed with "Nim" after their name, and mutual honorifics are the rule.

-He presented four principles as his organizational management philosophy: ① No Call-Option, ② Truth-Based Decision-Making, ③ Meritocracy, and ④ Clear Vision.
-For example, ① anyone can question the CEO's decision if they do not understand it, and conclusions cannot be forced based on rank or authority. ② All decisions are based on logic, evidence, and consensus. ③ Ability, not age or experience, is what matters. ④ The CEO presents a company-wide vision but ensures that every member can have a valuable vision for their own career as well.
+He presented four organizational management principles: ① No Call-Option ② Truth-based decision-making ③ Meritocracy ④ Clear vision.
+For example, ① anyone can question the CEO's decision if they do not understand it, and no one can force a conclusion based on rank or authority. ② All decisions are based on logic, evidence, and consensus. ③ Competence, not age or experience, is what matters. ④ The CEO presents a company-wide vision, but also ensures that every member can have a valuable vision for their own career.

-This philosophy is institutionalized within the organization through measures such as designating a Directly Responsible Individual (DRI) for every task and requiring unanimous agreement for decisions.
-Kim explained, "Every task has a designated leader, but the leader is not the decision-maker; rather, they optimize and reflect the organization's ideas."
-As an example, he cited the "butter demo," where decisions are made based on the collective agreement of all involved after gathering members' opinions.
-DeepX previously attracted significant attention by demonstrating the M1 chip's thermal control performance in a benchmark test with butter placed on top of the chip.
+These philosophies are institutionalized in the organization through measures such as designating a Directly Responsible Individual (DRI) for each task and requiring unanimous agreement.
+CEO Kim explained, "Every task has a leader, but that leader is not a decision-maker-they are someone who optimizes and reflects the organization's ideas."
+As an example, he cited the "butter demo," where decisions are made based on the consensus of all stakeholders after collecting members' opinions.
+DeepX previously attracted significant attention by demonstrating the M1 chip's thermal control performance through a benchmark test with butter placed on top of the chip.

-Kim believes that power and authority should reside in ideas, not people.
+CEO Kim believes that power and authority should reside in ideas, not people.
 He emphasized, "A strong company is not a big company, but one where the best ideas for everyone's success can emerge.
-It is good ideas, not people, that should govern."
-This is why anyone can challenge the CEO's opinion and questions are always allowed, anytime and anywhere.
-The rejection of authoritarianism is because "R&D is an area where optimization is most important, so all ranks and credentials should be set aside and ideas should compete."
+Good ideas, not people, should govern."
+This is why anyone can challenge the CEO's opinion, and questions are allowed anytime, anywhere.
+The rejection of authoritarianism is because, "R&D is an area where optimization is most important, so all ranks and backgrounds must be set aside and ideas must compete."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.